-The Horticulture and Plant Records Office is responsible for the care and maintenance of all UWBG living plant collections.
+UWBG Horticulture staff is responsible for the care and maintenance of all UWBG living plant collections.
 Maintenance will be planned and implemented according to a maintenance management system, which includes priorities, maintenance intensities, tracking procedures, and scheduling information.
 Maintenance will utilize data from the plant records and mapping systems for tracking and reporting maintenance activities.
 Maintenance activities will be taken into account in the design and installation of collection displays.